microsoft/vscode-docs/docs/languages/javascript.md

 `jspm` | exclude the `jspm_packages` folder
 `webpack` | exclude the output folder, e.g., `dist`.

-When your JavaScript project is growing too large, often because of library folders like node_modules, we will prompt you to edit the `exclude` list.
+When your JavaScript project is growing too large, often because of library folders like `node_modules`, we will prompt you to edit the `exclude` list.

 ## IntelliSense Support

-IntelliSense is automatically provided for CommonJS modules inside your project folders (AMD is currently not supported).
-In addition, to IntelliSense for your code you can also get IntelliSense for libraries through the use of type definition `.d.ts` files.
+IntelliSense is automatically provided for **CommonJS** modules inside your project folders (**AMD** is currently not supported).
+In addition to IntelliSense for your code, you can also get IntelliSense for libraries through the use of type definition `.d.ts` files.
 [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) is a repository of typings files for all major JavaScript libraries and environments.
 The typings are easily managed using [Typings](https://github.com/typings/typings), the TypeScript Definition manager.

-For example `typings install --ambient node` installs all the typings for the built-in node modules.
+For example `typings install --ambient node` installs all the typings for the built-in Node.js modules.
 If your project has a `jsconfig.json` file, then all you need is that the `typings` folder is contained in the project to get IntelliSense.
 If you have no `jsconfig.json` then you need to manually add a `/// reference` to the `.d.ts` from each file.

 VS Code understands **JSDoc comments** and uses it to improve the IntelliSense proposals and parameter hints.